A BRIEF INTRODUCTION:

 THE DRAWINGS OF REMBRANDT – a revision of Otto Benesch’s catalogue raisonné

-The intention of this site, which first went online in mid-2012, is to re-examine all the drawings accepted as by Rembrandt in the catalogue by Otto Benesch, The Drawings of Rembrandt, 6 vols, 2nd ed. enlarged and edited by Eva Benesch, London and New York, 1973.
+The intention of this site, which first went online with drawings up to no.135 in June 2012, is to re-examine all the drawings accepted as by Rembrandt in the catalogue by Otto Benesch, The Drawings of Rembrandt, 6 vols, 2nd ed. enlarged and edited by Eva Benesch, London and New York, 1973.
 Working towards a new complete catalogue of Rembrandt’s drawings, this site will remain for many years work in progress.
 The aim is to complete the catalogue in around 2030-35 (20 years or more gestation for a catalogue raisonné of this kind is not exceptional).
 It also aims to include any drawings that the compiler believes to be by Rembrandt which have appeared since Benesch’s catalogue was published, as well as others that Benesch rejected but which are now thought to be genuine.
 Although the opinions expressed, which are those of the compiler, should be up to date, the literature (which will in any case be selective) and some provenance details will only be added piecemeal as work progresses.

 Catalogues of works by Rembrandt, especially of his paintings and drawings, have an unhappy history.
 They rapidly become out of date and in some cases have been consigned to near oblivion, even by specialists.
 The vagaries of connoisseurship are obvious to those who practise it and attempts to catalogue Rembrandt’s work seem to lay the fragility of the enterprise particularly bare.
 Human nature also plays its part and almost every cataloguer of works of art that were created before around 1700 (and sometimes later) has found his or her detractors.
 Michelangelo and Raphael spring to mind in this context, for despite being artists whose drawings are usually connected with finished works of art that are well documented, various factions have emerged over the years, either claiming that the early or late works have been too generously or parsimoniously treated, or that there has been a wholesale error affecting every period of the artist’s career.
 Sometimes, the creativity of the connoisseur or art historian seems to rival that of the artists under scrutiny; at other moments it seems to shrivel, failing to allow for the unpredictable nature of any creative enterprise.
 For myself, I believe that artists can and do at least occasionally make things that appear ‘out of character’.
 So I can only crave the indulgence of those who disagree with me; and I am willing to consider any cogently argued, alternative points of view about any particular drawing (please write via the ‘Contact’ tab).